Off the Ropes

-Off the Ropes was a professional wrestling television program for Kiwi Pro Wrestling (KPW).
+Off the Ropes is a professional wrestling television program for Kiwi Pro Wrestling (KPW).
 The show debuted on Prime TV in New Zealand on 15 November 2009.

 Show history

 In October 2009, KPW announced the launch of a flagship TV show on its website and that the show was to be named Off the Ropes.
 Later that month, the commencement date and transmission time of the show were announced.

 KPW management made the decision to name the show Off the Ropes so that the title format would be similar to Steve Rickard's famous New Zealand professional wrestling TV programme On The Mat, broadcast some 25 years earlier.

 The show is significant in New Zealand professional wrestling history in that Off the Ropes is the first show featuring New Zealand professional wrestling show to be broadcast on a nationally available free-to-air television channel since On The Mat ceased transmission by South Pacific Pictures circa 1984.

 Off the Ropes began transmission of its 13-episode first season on Sunday 15 November 2009.